As a female leader, what experiences or pivotal moments can you share with us from your journey?

 There have been times in my career, when I have doubted whether I could do what was asked of me, such as facilitating my first class, completing my master’s degree or designing programmes for large conferences.
 I just needed to push myself and believe that I was strong enough to carry it out.
 I’ve carried this belief throughout my career “If we dream it, we can do it”.
 You need to visualise what you want to do and then just get on with it.
 If it’s wrong or not gaining the results you wanted, change it - doing nothing or fearing the ‘what if’ hinders building confidence and moving forward.

-As a female advancing in a leadership role I have asked myself, “How am I going to balance everything?
+As a female advancing in a management and leadership role I have asked myself, “How am I going to balance everything?
 How do I balance my career ambitions with my personal life?
 What if I want to have a family but I’m in a leadership role that requires lots of travel?”

 Looking back, I realise that I shouldn’t have doubted myself - gender should not hold you back.
 As Managing Director at Hemsley Fraser and mum of an eight-month-old, I do have lots of demands on my time and conflicting priorities, but that doesn’t mean my work or my home life is compromised.
 It’s all about striking the right balance.